leyremarazuela/datamad0119/module-1/web-project/your-code/README.md

 # # Step 2 : Check whether Wikipedia has a webpage for each firm through API

-# # Step 2 : Open Wikipedia if the firm has a specific webpage
+# # Step 2 : Get a summary from Wikipedia page of specific firm

-# # Step 3 : Combine both data sources horizontally so that each row has a column in which website is introduced
+# # Step 3 : Combine both data sources horizontally so that each row has a column in which summary of company is introduced

-# # Step 4 : Export as clean file
+# # Step 4 : Export as clean CSV file
 ---

 ## References